Treatment and Management

 At this time, more research is needed before determining if strategies currently being evaluated for the treatment of IgE-mediated allergies might also be applicable to FPIES.

 There are currently no large studies on the hereditability of FPIES.
-We actually only have rough estimates of hereditability of other presentations of food allergies, but it is appears that both genetics and environment play a role.
+We actually only have rough estimates of hereditability of other presentations of food allergies, but it is appearing that both genetics and environment play a role.
 There is an impression that FPIES has a hereditary component but the majorities of siblings do not share FPIES (but have a small risk).

 The term “food trial” does not have a formal medical definition.
 In the older food allergy literature, the term “trial” appears.
 This is not a term used in contemporary allergy practice.